nckg/flightboard/README.md

-HTML5 FLightboard
+HTML5 Flightboard
 -----------------

 A HTML5 & CSS3 flightboard from an airport that is automaticly updated using AJAX, jQuery and JSON.

-The live data comes from the [Schiphol airport](http://www.schiphol.nl)
+The live data comes from the [Schiphol Amsterdam Airport](http://www.schiphol.nl)

 I used the [HTML5 boilerplate](http://html5boilerplate.	com/) (A rock-solid default for HTML5 awesomeness)